metomi/isodatetime/README.md

 ### Recurring date-time series

-#### 1 - Recur with a duration given by the difference between a start date
-and a subsequent date, starting at the start date
+#### 1. Recur with a duration given by the difference between a start date and a subsequent date

 Example Syntax           | Example                  | Meaning
  ----------------------- | ------------------------ | ------------------------------------------------------------------